GoogleChrome/OriginTrials/developer-guide.md

         are not supported.
   - Your third-party script must provide the appropriate token as described in [Can I provide tokens by running script?](developer-guide.md#16-can-i-provide-tokens-by-running-script).
+  ### 19. Are there any usage limits on experimental features? {#usage-limits}
+  Origin trials have a built-in safeguard that automatically disables an experimental feature if its usage exceeds a small percentage of all Chrome page loads.
+This is designed to prevent individual web sites, and large populations of the web, from depending on experimental features.

+  The standard usage limit for a trial is 0.5% of all Chrome page loads, based on the same statistics as in [Chrome Status](https://www.chromestatus.com/metrics/feature/popularity).
+The usage is measured in a way to allow for temporary spikes of higher usage.
+In rare exceptions, a trial may be approved for a higher usage limit, only when necessary to allow for more effective experimentation (e.g. statistical significance requires a larger sample size of page loads).

+  This means that large production sites can try out experimental features, *but* they must take care to limit usage to a suitable portion of their traffic.

+  ### 20. What are the options for usage retrictions on tokens? {#usage-restrictions}
+  By default, tokens are issued without any usage restriction.
+This means that when a token is valid for a page, the experimental feature will always be enabled on that page (assuming it hasn't been disabled for exceeding [usage limits](#usage-limits)).

+  For some trials, there will be options for different usage restrictions when registering for a token.
+If available, the choices are:

+  - Standard Limit: This is the default behaviour, where the global usage limit is the only restriction (described above).
+  - User Subset: A small percentage of Chrome users will always be excluded from the trial, even when a valid token is provided.
+The exclusion percentage varies for each trial, but is typically less than 5%.